-- 41. We will continue to distribute alerts about forthcoming judgments, and to issue judgments to media contacts by email as soon as they are delivered in Court.
-We will continue to supplement this with forward planning lists highlighting the forthcoming cases likely to be of the most public interest before each legal term. - 42.
-We will respond to media requests promptly, continue to develop our database of media contacts and identify proactive opportunities to highlight aspects of the Court's work.
-We will also continue to manage the steady flow of requests for interviews with Justices, making arrangements as necessary.
-There will be a particular focus on judicial appointments during the year, and we will make appropriate arrangements to both promote public understanding of the independent appointments process and to profile successful candidates and their predecessors as they retire.
+39. We will continue to distribute alerts about forthcoming judgments, and to issue judgments to media contacts by email as soon as they are delivered in Court.
+We will supplement this with forward planning lists highlighting the forthcoming cases likely to be of the most public interest before each legal term.

+40. We will respond to media requests promptly, continue to develop our database of media contacts and proactively identify opportunities to highlight aspects of the Court's work.
+We will also continue to manage the increasing number of requests for interviews with Justices, arranging these as necessary.
+There will again be a focus on judicial appointments during the year, and we will make appropriate arrangements both to promote public understanding of the independent appointments process and to profile successful candidates and their predecessors as they retire.

-43. We have so far attracted more than 220,000 'followers' (as at February 2017) on the UKSC's official Twitter feed-which we use to alert users to judgments and other announcements-and during 2017/18 we will continue to engage with users according to our published policy.
+41. We have so far attracted more than 238,000 'followers' on the UKSC's official Twitter feed, which we use to alert users to judgments and other announcements, and over 2,000 'followers' on the UKSC's official Instagram channel.
+During 2018 - 19 we will continue to engage with users according to our published policies.